-You can launch the Response Optimization Tool using the Apps menu in the Simulink toolstrip, or the
+You can launch the Response Optimizer using the Apps menu in the Simulink toolstrip, or the

-sdotool command in MATLAB.
-You can launch a pre-configured optimization task in the Response Optimization Tool by first opening the model and by double-clicking on the orange block at the bottom of the model.
-From the Response Optimization Tool, press the Plot Model Response button to simulate the model and show how well the initial design satisfies the design requirements.
+sdotool command in MATLAB®.
+You can launch a pre-configured optimization task in the Response Optimizer by first opening the model and by double-clicking on the orange block at the bottom of the model.
+From the Response Optimizer, press the Plot Model Response button to simulate the model and show how well the initial design satisfies the design requirements.

 The solid lines in the plots indicate the plant response without considering the uncertainties and the dashed lines indicate the uncertain responses.

-We start the optimization by pressing the Optimize button from the Response Optimization Tool.
+Start the optimization by pressing the Optimize button from the Response Optimizer.

 The tuned parameters are the PID Controller gains